heygent/cna/pages/cna___Simulazione di esame.md

 		- edge list: $[(a,b), (b,c), (b,d), (c,d), (d,e), (e,f), (f,a)]$
 	-
 	- Given the bipartite affiliation graph in the figure:
+		- ((646e354d-0ac1-4806-809d-9d27ca954aa5))
 		- a) Draw the projected graph.
-		- b) Give an example of two different affiliation networks — on the same set of people, but with different foci — so that the projected graphs from these two different affiliation networks are the same.
-This shows how information can be “lost” when moving from the full affiliation network to just the projected graph on the set of people.
+		- b) Give an example of two different affiliation networks - on the same set of people, but with different foci - so that the projected graphs from these two different affiliation networks are the same.
+This shows how information can be "lost" when moving from the full affiliation network to just the projected graph on the set of people.
+-